smpalileo/ts-runtime-typeguard/README.md

 # ts-runtime-typeguard

-This package is primarily intended for use with the Angular6-json-schema-form package (npmjs.com/package/angular6-json-schema-form)
+This package is primarily intended for use with the [Angular6-json-schema-form](npmjs.com/package/angular6-json-schema-form) package

-Using gcanti's io-ts dependency (github.com/gcanti/io-ts), this module runs through a json form schema and builds a runtime interface by wrapping the properties in classes that act as runtime types
+Using gcanti's [io-ts dependency](github.com/gcanti/io-ts), this module runs through a json form schema and builds a runtime interface by wrapping the properties in classes that act as runtime types

 It can also be used for data-to-data comparison.